Leofierus/foreign-whispers/README.md

 1. Visit the homepage and provide a YouTube video URL.
 2. Click the "Download" button to initiate the download process.
-3. The video, captions (if available), and transcript (if necessary) will be saved in the 'media/' directory.
+3. The video, captions (if available), and transcript (if necessary) will be saved in the `media/` directory.

-## Project Structure

-- `video_downloader/`: Django app containing views, models, and templates.
-- `media/`: Directory for storing downloaded videos, captions, and transcripts.
-- `templates/`: HTML templates used in the project.

 ## Project Screenshots